Independent broker · California & TexasCA #6015321 · TX #3305690 · (949) 522-3284

 Typical focus areas:

-• Gross sales/receipts for the policy period
+• Gross sales and receipts for the policy period

 • Type of work performed (scope and job mix)